biowpn/bioweapon/_posts/2024-07-02-a-type-for-overload-set.md

 ```

 All the `<ranges>` algorithms, `std::bind_front`, and `std::invoke`, *require* their arguments to be "typed".
-You can't pass something that does not have a type as their arguments!
+You can't pass something that does not have a type to a function!

 And lambdas work *precisely* because they have a type (even though the type cannot be spelled).
 Also, they can implicitly capture overload sets.

 This is part of the reason why lambdas are everywhere.
-These days, we basically can't work with `<ranges>` or any APIs that accept callables without them.
+Without them, we basically can't work with `<ranges>` or APIs that accept callables.

-That said, the fact that we *need* lambdas to do even the simplest tasks suggests flaws in the language.
+The fact that we *need* lambdas to do even the simplest tasks is just ... not nice.